limhoff-r7/limhoff-r7.github.io/_posts/2014-06-14-preserving-git-history-when-backporting-features.md

 A     spec/support/shared/examples/metasploit_data_models/search/visitor/where/visit/with_metasploit_model_search_group_base.rb
 ```

-I'll skip `config/locales.en.yml` for now as I may need to do line edits there, so the next directory to clean up is
-`db`.
-Any new migrations or seeds can be ignored so I can just do the selective delete again
+I'll skip `config/locales.en.yml` for now as I may need to do line edits there, so the next directory to clean up is `db`.
+Any new migrations or seeds can be ignored so I can just do the selective delete again.

 ```sh
 (feature/MSP-10016/metasploit-data-models-search) > git rm `git diff --cached --name-only master db`